beyondessential/security/README.md

 You may also wish to consult [our security.txt file](https://bes.au/.well-known/security.txt).

+The BES security team will send a response indicating the next steps in handling your report.
+After the initial reply to your report, the security team will keep you informed of the progress towards a fix, and may ask for additional information or guidance.

 # Scope

 BES runs a number of test sites.
 These are out of scope for data breaches and credential compromise.